Media Contact: (not for publication)

 The School of Tervuren artists painted in the forests and fields of a small village just east of Brussels.
 Influenced by the artists of the French Barbizon school, especially Jean-François Millet and Gustave Courbet, they devoted themselves to quiet scenes of the Belgian countryside.
 By 1863 they established a small artist colony in Tervuren, and shared a Romantic response to the region and to nature, and a commitment to a realist approach that faithfully records natural phenomena in a modern style.
 They viewed nature as offering an escape from the industrialization, burdens, and dizzying spectacle of the modern city.

-Artists Included in the Charles Hack and the Hearn Family Trust Collection
+Artists whose Works Comprise the Charles Hack and the Hearn Family Trust Collection

 Frans Binjé (1835–1900); François Bossuet (1798–1889); Hippolyte Boulenger (1837–74); Henri de Braekeleer (1840–88); Joseph-Théodore Coosemans (1828–1904); Louis-Joseph-Désiré Crépin (1828–87); William Degouve de Nuncques (1867–1935); Jean-Baptiste Degreef (1852–1894); Louis Dubois (1830–80); Alfred William Finch (1854–1930); Théodore Fourmois (1814–71); Léon-Henri-Marie Frédéric (1856–1940); Frans Pieter Lodewijk van Kuyck (1852–1915); Jean Pierre François Lamorinière (1828–1911); Frans van Leemputten (1850–1914); Charles Mertens (1865–1919); Isidore Meyers (1836–1917); Joseph Quinaux (1822–95); Théodore T’Scharner (1826–1906); Victor Uytterschaut (1847–1917); Théodore Verstraete (1850–1907); Guillaume Vogels (1836–96); Camille Wauters (1856–1919).